Blockbusters (American game show)

 Blockbusters is an American game show, created by Steve Ryan for Mark Goodson-Bill Todman Productions, which had two separate runs in the 1980s.
 On this program, contestants answered general-knowledge questions to complete a path across or down a game board composed of hexagons.
 The first series of the show debuted on NBC on October 27, 1980, and aired until April 23, 1982.
 In the first series, a team of two family members competed against a solo contestant.
 Blockbusters was revived on NBC from January 5 to May 1, 1987, but featured only two solo contestants competing.

-Bill Cullen hosted the 1980–82 version, with Bob Hilton as announcer.
-Johnny Olson and Rich Jeffries substituted for Hilton on occasion, with Jeffries taking over for the final two weeks.
-Bill Rafferty hosted the 1987 version, with Jeffries announcing the entire run.
+Bill Cullen hosted the 1980–82 version, with Bob Hilton as announcer; Bill Rafferty hosted the 1987 version with Rich Jeffries as announcer.
+The show is the basis of the British game show of the same name, which aired in various incarnations between 1983 and 2019.

 Gameplay

 1980–82

-Blockbusters and Las Vegas Gambit, which premiered on the same day, were added to the NBC schedule to replace The David Letterman Show.
-Letterman's show, for which NBC had cancelled three game shows to create a space for back in June 1980, did not draw good ratings and only managed a total of eighteen weeks of episodes (and was cut in length from 90 minutes to 60 minutes midway into its run) before NBC decided to return to a more traditional morning lineup.

 Three contestants played in each game, with a solo contestant playing against a team of two related contestants that was referred to as the "family pair".
-The solo contestant played behind a red desk while the family pair played from a white one.

-The game was played on a board that consisted of four interlocking rows of five hexagons each.
+The main game was played on a board that consisted of four interlocking rows of five hexagons each.
 Within each hexagon was a different letter of the alphabet, which represented the first letter of the correct answer to a question.
-For example, if the letter P was chosen, a sample question might be: "What 'P' is a herbivorous North American mammal whose body is covered with thousands of bristles called quills?", in which case the correct answer would be "Porcupine".
+For example, if the letter P was chosen, a sample question might be: "What 'P' is a herbivorous North American mammal whose body is covered with thousands of bristles called quills?", in which case the correct answer would be "porcupine".
 Contestants attempted to complete a connection of hexagons to win each round: in red from top to bottom for the solo player, and in white from left to right for the family pair.
 The solo player had the advantage of being able to win with as few as four hexagons, while the family pair required at least five.
 Due to the game board's design, there was no way to end a game in a tie.
 In addition, the two members of the family pair were not allowed to discuss questions at any time.
 All questions had one-word answers.